Tar (Azerbaijani instrument)

 The Azerbaijani Tar is a long-necked, plucked lute, traditionally crafted, and performed in communities throughout the Republic of Azerbaijan.
 The tar is featured alone or with other instruments in numerous traditional musical styles.
 It is also considered by many to be the country's leading musical instrument.
 The tar and the skills related to this tradition play a significant role in shaping the cultural identity of Azerbaijanis.
+It was developed from the Persian tar.

 In 2012, the craftsmanship and performance art of the tar was added to the UNESCO's Intangible Cultural Heritage List.